theostavrides/blender_scripts/README.md

 This is a place for dumping reusable blender scripts.
-They are meant to be run from the text editor while working.
-Steal as needed
+They are meant to be run from the text editor while working.\n Steal as needed